'Fame' and 'Flashdance' singer-actor Irene Cara dies at 63

 Allen took to Twitter Saturday to mourn, posting pictures of them together and calling Cara a “a gifted and beautiful genius.
 Her talent and her music will live forever!
 Forever remember her name!”

+Lenny Kravitz addressed Cara in a tweet: “You inspired me more than you could ever know.
+Your songwriting and vocals created pure energy that will never cease.
+You also defined an era that is so close to my heart.”
+Stephanie Mills. who co-starred with Cara in “Maggie Flynn” on Broadway in 1968, wrote: “Such an amazing talent and sweet person.”

-Three years later, she and the songwriting team of “Flashdance” — music by Giorgio Moroder, lyrics by Keith Forsey and Cara — was accepting the Oscar for best original song for “Flashdance ...
+Three years after her triumph with “Fame,” she and the songwriting team of “Flashdance” — music by Giorgio Moroder, lyrics by Keith Forsey and Cara — were accepting the Oscar for best original song for “Flashdance ...
 What a Feeling.”

 The movie starred Jennifer Beals as a steel-town girl who dances in a bar at night and hopes to attend a prestigious dance conservatory.
 It included the hit song “Maniac,” featuring Beals’ character leaping, spinning, stomping her feet and the slow-burning theme song.